-Our achievements this past year include funding 500 Syrian refugee girls to attend high school in Jordan.
-In New York at the United Nations, the WED Summit sponsored 75 students from Black Girls Code, Girls Who Code, Lalela, Rethink Academy, The Young Women’s Leadership School in Astoria, Yale, George Washington University, and Northeastern University.
-Their presence represents WED’s commitment to inspiring and uplifting the next generation of young women to become strong global leaders.
-The WED Summit granted 500 microloans to impoverished women to start their own business.
-In Oman, our WED ambassador announced an initiative to empower women and girls to use their vote against arranged marriage.
-In Uruguay, apartnership with a local university offered 20 scholarships to the girls present at the WED summit.
-Our Philippines team educated 1000 rural women with financial literacy – all over the world our Ambassador team is making an impact!
+Our WED achievements include funding 500 Syrian refugee girls to attend high school in Jordan.
+Saudi Arabia WED team hosted a nation-wide entrepreneurship training program for 60,000 female college students and early-stage entrepreneurs.
+25 young women received funding to launch their own businesses.
+In New York City at the UN, WED donated 1000 microloans to impoverished women so they can start their own business.
+In Oman, our WED ambassador announced an initiative to empower women by using their vote against arranged marriages.
+And in Uruguay, a partnership with a local university offered 20 scholarships to the girls present at the WED summit.
+Our Philippines team educated 1000 rural women with financial literacy – all over the world WED’s Ambassador team is making an impact!

 Women’s Entrepreneurship Day is every day!
 Celebrate, empower, and support women in business.

 We are proud to share that New York State’s Governor Andrew Cuomo, Los Angeles Mayor Eric Garcetti, Philadelphia Mayor Jim Kenney and New York City Mayor Bill De Blasio proclaimed Women’s Entrepreneurship Day an official day on November 19th annually.
 Every year, the U.S. House of Representatives recognizes our movement on November 19th as “A Day in Honor of Women Entrepreneurs” under the leadership of Congresswoman Grace Meng.